-It is the Company's policy that executive Directors should have contracts with an indefinite term providing for a maximum of six months notice.
+It is the Company's policy that executive Directors should have contracts with an indefinite term providing for a maximum of six months' notice.
 In the event of early termination, the Directors' contracts provide for compensation up to a maximum of basic salary for the notice period.
-Further details of Michael Bretherton's remuneration arrangements are given in the Strategic Report on page 5.

-The non-executive Directors, Ross Hollyman and Jonathan Morley-Kirk, are employed on letters of appointment which may be terminated on not less than six months notice.
+The non-executive Directors, Ross Hollyman and Jonathan Morley-Kirk, are employed on letters of appointment which may be terminated on not less than six months' notice.